brandonweeks/draft-bweeks-acme-device-attest/draft-ietf-acme-device-attest.md

 The `device-attest-01` challenge response carries a WebAuthn attestation object that may contain significantly more information than the identifier value alone.
 Depending on the attestation format, this payload may include device model, firmware version, bootloader state, hardware security level, and operating system version.
 Even when the resulting certificate is issued in a privacy-preserving form that omits the identifier from the subjectAltName extension (see Section 3.2 and Section 4.2), the attestation payload itself is transmitted to and evaluated by the server during challenge validation.

 This constitutes a fingerprinting surface as defined in {{!RFC6973}} Section 3.2.
 The combination of a hardware serial number, hardware type OID, and firmware attestation attributes may uniquely identify not just the device model but the specific device unit, even in the absence of an explicit `permanent-identifier` value.
-Implementers operating servers may consider applying data minimization principles to attestation payload handling by limiting only the attributes necessary to make the authorization decision should be evaluated, and the full attestation payload should not be retained beyond the duration of the challenge validation exchange unless there is a specific, documented operational requirement to do so.
+Implementers operating servers should apply data-minimization principles by evaluating only the attributes necessary to make the authorization decision.
+The full attestation payload should not be retained beyond the challenge-validation exchange unless there is a specific, documented operational requirement to do so.

 Implementers operating ACME Clients should be aware that the attestation format selected may expose more device state than is necessary to satisfy the server's authorization policy.
 Where multiple attestation formats are available, Clients should prefer formats that minimize the set of disclosed attributes.